soltiHQ/taskvisor/README.md

 # Taskvisor
 > Helps you build resilient, event-driven async systems in Rust.

-It's a small runtime that watches over your background tasks restarting, tracking, and signaling what happens.
+It's a small orchestrator that watches over your background tasks restarting, tracking, and signaling what happens.
 ```text
  ┌────────────┐     runs & restarts    ┌──────────────┐
  │   Tasks    │ ◄───────────────────── │  Supervisor  │